gvwilson/thirdbit/src/fiction/bear/index.md

 "But we have to try!"
 Noxy pleaded.
 "The smugglers will kill them!"

-"They'll believe their sergeant before they'll believe an orangutan and a foreign girl," Dolly said resignedly.
+"They'll believe their sergeant before they'll believe an chimpanzee and a foreign girl," Dolly said resignedly.

-When Sergeant Dambu spoke, her voice was too weak to carry to the alley.
+When Sergeant Inambu spoke, her voice was too weak to carry to the alley.
 All Noxy and Dolly heard were a few disjointed words:
 "…hill… call… help… wounded… quickly…" Then the soldiers saluted and ran for the stables, leaving the sergeant standing alone